-Explanation of the Relative Change Formula
+Calculation of the Relative Change (Step by Step)

 The formula for relative change can be derived by using the following steps:

-Step 1: Firstly, determine the initial value of the variable.
+- Firstly, determine the initial value of the variable.
 For instance, the revenue earned by a company in the previous year can be an example of an initial value of the revenue.

-Step 2: Next, determine the final value of the variable.
+- Next, determine the final value of the variable.
 In the above example, the revenue earned in the following year can be regarded as the final value of the revenue.

-Step 3: Next, deduct the initial value from the final value to derive the absolute change in the variable.
+- Next, deduct the initial value from the final value to derive the absolute change in the variable.
 In the example, the increase in revenue in the following year.

 Absolute change = Final value – Initial value